Back to Schools & centres

 The Connected Learning Initiative (CLIx) is a key field initiative of the CEIAR.
-It is seeded by the Tata Trusts (India), with Tata Institute of Social Sciences and Massachusetts Institute of Technology (MIT, Cambridge, Mass., USA) as founding partners.
+It is seeded by Tata Trusts (India) and is led by Tata Institute of Social Sciences and Massachusetts Institute of Technology (MIT), USA.
 CLIx has been created to provide young people from under-served communities opportunities for participation in quality education offerings through the meaningful integration of technology.
 It works in four Indian states, namely Chhattisgarh, Mizoram, Rajasthan and Telangana in government high schools of select districts.
 Research activities and collaborations around CLIx aim to nurture a pool of professionals from the fields of education, technology and science. (http://clix.tiss.edu).

 Integrated approach to Technology in Education (ITE)